splunk/public-o11y-docs/gdi/opentelemetry/deployments/deployments-linux-puppet.rst

      - Whether to install or manage :ref:`auto-instrumentation-java` and :ref:`auto-instrumentation-nodejs`.
 When set to ``true``, the ``splunk-otel-auto-instrumentation`` deb/rpm package is downloaded and installed from the Collector repository.
 The applications on the node need to be started or restarted after installation for auto instrumentation to take effect.
      - ``false``
    * - ``auto_instrumentation_version``
      - Version of the ``splunk-otel-auto-instrumentation`` package to install, for example, ``0.50.0``.
 The minimum supported version is ``0.48.0`` for Java and ``0.87.0`` for Node.js.
-The Java and Node.js applications on the node need to be started or restarted after installation for auto instrumentation to take effect.
+The Java and Node.js applications on the node need to be restarted after installation for auto instrumentation to take effect.
      - ``latest``
    * - ``auto-instrumentation-systemd``
      - Whether to activate and configure the auto instrumentation for ``systemd`` services only.
 If set to ``true``, the auto instrumentation automatically environment variables are added to ``/usr/lib/systemd/system.conf.d/00-splunk-otel-auto-instrumentation.conf``.